escowles/recipes/_posts/2024-01-29-chicken-ramen.md

 ---

 1 tbsp. cooking oil
-1 lb. chicken breast, cubed
+1 lb. chicken breast or thigh, cubed
 * heat oil and stir fry chicken until browned
 * remove from pot and cover to keep warm